mallen13/project-pro/README.md

    Over time, the application will continue to be improved as far as both function and style.
 Some future goals and ideas are:

    -implement lightmode and dark mode
-   -storing of tokens for persistent logins
-   -use context or another state management tool to store auth instead of prop drilling -implementing refresh tokens
-   -seek user confirmation before deleting lists to avoid accidents
+   -use context or another state management tool to store auth instead of prop drilling -seek user confirmation before deleting lists to avoid accidents
    -implement frontend caching of lists in browser storage to reduce api calls
    -allow users to update list names